catervpillar/playfair/README.md

 - ```<specialChar>``` is the special char to use to divide equal letters when forming the digraphs or to add at the end of the message if it has odd length.
 - ```<key>``` is the encryption key required for the construction of the Playfair matrix.

+The message to encode or decode must be stored in a text file (any occurrences of blank spaces, numbers or special characters will not be considered for the encoding/decoding and therefore will be deleted).

+## Encoding and decoding
 The correct syntax of the command to encode/decode multiple files is:\
 ```<playfair> <encode|decode> <keyfile> <outputdir> <file1> ... <filen>```